jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 A complete implementation resides at [State Wrapped Singleton](#state-wrapped-singleton).

 # State Injection
-Singletons can contain state, but their state applies to all clients who share a reference to the Singleton instance.
+Singletons can contain state, but their state applies to all clients who share a reference to the Singleton instance as was seen with the original version of the __ConfigurationManager__.
+The solution shown above introduced a `ConfigurationCache` wrapper class that intercepted and satisfied the request without having to invoke the Singleton.

+What if our Singleton request is more functional?
 What if we want Singleton to process with state that's specific to the client without impacting other clients?

 Most Singleton examples focus upon the creation of the sole Singleton instance, but that's only part of the story.
 Singleton classes also have methods for behavior.
 Rather than depending upon state within the Singleton class when calling a functional method, pass state information as an argument to the Singleton functional method.